Kukuster/SumStatsRehab/README.md

 ## BACKLOG
+ - **add switches to the `fix` command to turn on and off the restoration of the ambiguous effect alleles (in cases when the dbSNPs present multiple options for ALT)**
  - (maybe) improve restoring alleles by adding checks for an exact match of flipped alleles if other checks didn't help.
 This requires having all SNPs for a particular ChrBP in the memory and is relevant only for restoring alleles by looping through the file sorted by Chr and BP.
  - add the ability to specify additional columns from the GWAS SS file that the user wants to include in the end file.
 This would be an array of integers in the json config file for the input GWAS SS file.
  - **improve code in the main file: `SumStatsRehab.py`**